CHSS Advice Line

 There are a range of complementary, non-medical therapies which some people find helpful for chronic pain.
 You should always ensure that anyone you go to for these therapies is properly trained, and that you know who to contact if there is a problem with their work.

-Some complementary therapies which have evidence to suggest they may be helpful are:
+Some complementary therapies which have limited evidence to suggest they may be helpful are:

 You can make sure people with chest, heart or stroke in conditions Scotland get the support they need after returning home from hospital.